PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 ~~~~~~~~~~~~~

 In Python, loops exist to allow an index variable to take on each
 element in a list, or other sequence (iterable) object.
-(We’ll discuss
+(We'll discuss
 other sequences below.)
 The form of a ``for`` loop is:

 ::